akaliwod/iserver/README.md

 - [Workflows](./doc/features/Workflows.md)
 - [Workflow details](./doc/features/Workflow.md)

-iserver supports [Redfish](./doc/redfish/README.md) as a standalone feature as well as to the Intersight data model whenever required.
+Additionally iserver supports [Redfish](./doc/redfish/README.md) and [UCSM](./doc/ucsm/README.md) API with the special use case of [power and thermal monitoring](./doc/green/README.md).

 ## Installation

 - iserver binary is compiled for Windows, Linux and MAC
-- download the latest release from the [Releases](https://github.com/akaliwod/iserver/releases/latest) page.
+- download the latest release from the [Releases](https://wwwin-github.cisco.com/emear-telcocloud/iserver/releases/latest) page.
 - move binary somewhere that is on your path (e.g. /usr/local/bin)

 If binary is not available or you prefer using source code, clone the repository and run iserver using Python3 with [required](requirements) pip3 packages.